scrazym/Test_itprofit/README.md

 # Test_itprofit

-test landing for Itprofit by Vasili Botsman.
+test landing for Seobility by Vasili Botsman.

 <br />